 Image source: businessinsider

 Payment gateways enable both brick-and-mortar and online merchants to provide secure credit card and digital wallet payment options to their consumers.
+While not all transaction types may be allowed through any one payment processor, and several have begun to specialize in things deemed high-risk payments such as CBD payment processors the concept has become ubiquitous across commerce as a whole.
 Payment gateways are critical in helping organizations thrive as technology offers up new payment methods and markets.

 Customers are driving the desire for secure, hassle-free shopping, thanks to the popularity of digital payment methods.
 Following are the best payment gateways to consider: